oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 #### Data & Methodology:
 Round by round scorecard data was scraped from mmadecisions.com.
 The fight data used for this project was scraped from ufcstats.com.

-The fight data included significant strikes landed with two different breakdowns.
-The first breakdown, which I will refer to as the target data, is broken down by whether the strike was landed to the head, body or legs.
-The second significant strike breakdown is by whether they were landed at distance, in the clinch or on the ground, so I will call this the positional breakdown.
-Aside from significant strikes landed, the fight data also included knockdowns, non-significant strikes landed, control time, takedowns landed, reversals and submission attempts.
+The fight data included significant strikes landed with two different breakdowns: &nbsp;<br>
+**Target Breakdown:**
+- Significant head strikes
+- Significant body strikes
+- Significant leg strikes
+**Positional Breakdown:**
+- Significant strikes at distance
+- Significant clinch strikes
+- Significant ground strikes
+Aside from significant strikes landed, the fight data also included:
+- knockdowns landed
+- non-significant strikes landed and attempted
+- takedowns landed and attempted
+- control time
+- reversals
+- submission attempts

 In order to remove the red vs. blue corner effect, I randomly assigned each fighter's data to one of two sets of columns.
 After fighters were randomly assigned for each round, I calculated the difference between each of the statistics mentioned above between the two fighters.
-The differences of these statistics will then be used to predict the win probability of fighter 1 in the models.
+The differences of these statistics will then be used to predict the win probability of fighter 1 in both models.

 #### Binomial GLM Models:
 Here are the results of the binomial GLM models ran using each of the avaiable significant strike breakdowns: &nbsp;<br>